Rewire-then-Probe: A Contrastive Recipe for Probing Biomedical Knowledge of Pre-trained Language Models: Acknowledgements

 \stitle{Probing by Layer.} To investigate how much knowledge is stored in each Transformer layer, we chopped the last layers of PLMs and applied \model to evaluate the probing performance based on the first $L\in\{3,5,7,9,11,12\}$ layers on \data.
-In general, we can see in Figure \ref{fig:marco_acc_by_layer} that the model performance drops significantly after chopping the last 3 layers, while its accuracy is high with dropping only last one layer.
+In general, we can see in Figure \ref{fig:marco_acc_by_layer} that the model performance drops significantly after chopping the last 3 layers, while its accuracy is still high when dropping only last one layer.
 In Figure \ref{fig:layers_by_rel}, we further plot the layer-wise probing performance of PubMedBERT over different relations.
 Surprisingly, we find that different relations do not show the same probing performance trends over layers.
-For example, with only the first 3 layers PubMedBERT achieves the best accuracy (>15\%) on \textit{relation 11}\footnote{\textit{relation 11}: [X] is associated morphology of [Y].} queries.
-This result suggests that both relation types and PLM layers are confounding variables in capturing factual knowledge.
+For example, with only the first 3 layers, PubMedBERT achieves the best accuracy (>15\%) on \textit{relation 11} queries.
+This result demonstrates that both relation types and PLM layers are confounding variables in capturing factual knowledge, which helps to explain the difference of training steps over relations in Figure~\ref{fig:by_relation_step}.
+This result also suggests that layer-wise and relation-wise training could be the key to effectively infuse factual knowledge for PLMs.